d-t-n/statistical-machine-learning/README.md

 In summary, MLE is a powerful statistical method that plays a vital role in machine learning by providing a way to estimate the optimal parameters of a model based on the observed data.
 Its importance lies in its ability to improve the accuracy and reliability of machine learning models, making them more effective in solving real-world problems.

+### 4.1 Project: Maximum Likelihood Estimate (MLE) for parameter estimation in machine learning - Optimal Dosage of Drug
+One real-life applied project that involves the use of maximum likelihood estimate (MLE) for parameter estimation in machine learning is the development of drug dosage estimator.

+Business Understanding:
+A pharmaceutical company has developed a new drug that is supposed to lower blood pressure in patients.
+They need to determine the optimal dosage of the drug to achieve the desired effect while minimizing any potential side effects.
+They have conducted a clinical trial with a sample of patients, and they want to use machine learning to estimate the optimal dosage.

+Data Understanding:
+The company has collected data from a clinical trial conducted on a sample of patients.
+The dataset contains the patient's age, gender, weight, and blood pressure measurements before and after taking the drug.
+The data is in a CSV file, and it is clean and ready for analysis.

+Data Preparation:
+The data needs to be split into training and testing sets.
+The training set will be used to train the machine learning model, while the testing set will be used to evaluate the performance of the model.
+We will use the scikit-learn library to split the data.

+Modeling:
+We will use the Maximum Likelihood Estimate (MLE) to estimate the parameters of a linear regression model.
+The linear regression model will predict the change in blood pressure based on the patient's age, gender, weight, and the dosage of the drug.
+The MLE will estimate the optimal values for the model parameters that maximize the likelihood of observing the training data.
+We will use the statsmodels library to perform the MLE.

+Evaluation:
+We will evaluate the performance of the model on the testing set using the mean squared error (MSE) metric.
+The MSE measures the average squared difference between the predicted and actual blood pressure measurements in the testing set.
+We will compare the MSE of the linear regression model with the MSE of a baseline model that always predicts the mean blood pressure measurement in the training set.

+Code in 4-project.ipynb

+# 5.